fleskovar/pythonmacros/README.md

 Editor: define which editor to use to edit scripts and files.

+## Configuring ´actions´

-Macros: no elements can be added to the list, specifying a specific folder containing the macro scripts.
+´macros´: no elements can be added to the list, specifying a specific folder containing the macro scripts.
 If "lib_path" is not specified or set to null, default macro folder will be used.

+´cli´: Specify cli commands to be run (e.g., pythonmacros test).

+´file´: Specify files to monitor for changes.
+If file or files matching one of the specified patterns change, a macro is executed.